mtlynch/mtlynch.io/_posts/2018-11-09-good-developers-bad-tests.md

 {% include image.html file="dane-deaner-272363-unsplash-cropped.jpg" alt="Image of a ruler" img_link=true max_width="325px" class="align-right" link_url="https://unsplash.com/photos/JNpmCYZID68" %}

 Think of a ruler.
-It's existed in the same form for hundreds of years because it's simple and easy to interpret.
+It has existed in the same form for hundreds of years because it's uncomplicated and easy to interpret.
 Suppose I invented a new ruler that measured in "abstract ruler units."
 To convert from "ruler units" to inches or centimeters, you'd use a separate conversion chart.

 If I offered such a ruler to a carpenter, they'd smack me in the face with it.
 It would be absurd to add a layer of abstraction to a tool that gives clear, unambiguous information.

 Good test code is no different.
 It should produce clear results without forcing the reader to jump through multiple levels of indirection.
+Developers often lose sight of this because it differs from how they learned to write production code.

 # A good developer's bad test

-I often see otherwise talented developers write tests that look like the following:
+I often see otherwise talented developers write tests like the following:

 ```python
 def test_initial_score(self):